 Babies can be born with a yellow tinge to their skin and the whites of their eyes.
-This is known as Jaundice and results from an excessive amount of bilirubin in the child’s bloodstream.
-Jaundice is usually harmless, however, it can lead to brain damage if left untreated.
+This is known as Jaundice and results from excessive bilirubin in the child’s bloodstream.
+Jaundice is usually harmless.
+However, it can lead to brain damage if left untreated.
 If you notice these symptoms after leaving the hospital, consult with your child’s pediatrician/

-Colds, coughs, and flu’s; we’ve all had them before and knew how annoying they could be.
-Unfortunately, these infections are more dangerous than annoying when it comes to babies.
+Colds, cough, and flu; we’ve all had them before and knew how annoying they could be.
+Unfortunately, these infections are more dangerous than annoying for babies.
 They are at higher risk of experiencing complications and being hospitalized if they fall ill with an infection.
 They are also at an increased risk of overall mortality if they contract these infections because their immune systems are frail.

 Babies often have gorgeous smooth, clear skin.
-That said, seeing them later on covered in pimples and resembling a mini teenager can be alarming.
-Infant acne is speculated to be caused by leftover maternal hormones in the baby’s bloodstream.
+Seeing them later covered in pimples and resembling a mini teenager can be alarming.
+Infant acne is speculated to be caused by excess maternal hormones in the baby’s bloodstream.
 The condition is benign and usually goes away on its own with time – so moms and dads needn’t worry.